MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 This API implements the Performance Monitoring related requirements and use cases that are defined in MEF W133.1 [[MEF133.1](#8-references)].
-The API definition builds on _TMF 628 Performance Management API REST Specification R14.5.1_[[TMF621](#8-references)].
+The API definition builds on _TMF 628 Performance Management API REST Specification R14.5.1_[[TMF628](#8-references)].
 Performance Monitoring Use Cases must support the use of MEF service performance specifications as payload.

 ## 4.4.
 Approach

-As presented in Figure 2. the Allegro, Interlude and Legato API frameworks consist of three structural components:
+As presented in Figure 2. the Allegro, Interlude, and Legato API frameworks consist of three structural components:

 - Generic API framework